gwenblum/steelscript/README.md

 If you have [git](https://git-scm.com/downloads) and [Docker](https://www.docker.com/get-started) installed, for example on a Linux machine in your lab.

-Open your shell (bash or PowerShell), build SteelScript from the latest source code and run it locally in a Docker container as follows:
+Open your shell (bash or PowerShell), build a container image of SteelScript from the latest source code, and run it locally in a Docker container as follows:

 #### Build and run SteelScript in a container